 Candidates sitting A-levels must take double Mathematics.[*] Candidates in other exam systems are welcomed, and should study as much advanced Mathematics as their systems allow.

 Applicants to Caius usually have two Mathematics interviews (one a general mathematics interview, and the other on a selection of chapters from a book we would ask you to look at in advance).
 Both interviews last about 30 minutes and involve the discussion of mathematical problems—our aim is to find out how you think about Mathematics.

 Like most Colleges, we ask candidates to take STEP, the special papers for Cambridge entrance.
 A typical offer from Caius might be A*A*A at A-level and 1,1 in STEP papers (the STEP grades are S,1,2,3).

-[*] For A-level students planning to apply in October 2018 (for October 2019 entry), A-level Further Mathematics will be a requirement.
+[*] For A-level students applying in October 2018 (for October 2019 entry), A-level Further Mathematics is a requirement.

 Preparing for STEP